narqo/luster-consul-config/README.md

 ## Configuration

 - `namespace` - prefix of keys; this prefix will be stripped from config;
+- `cacheFile` - optional file path to store successfully loaded configuration.
+Config could be restored from this file in case of temporal downtimes of the Consul agent;
 - `connection` - Consul agent connection details; see [node-consul](https://www.npmjs.com/package/consul).

 ## Contribution and Feedback